-In the post-process script, the HTML representation is used to create a note.
+In the post-process script of the “QRadar Advisor Offense Analysis”, the HTML representation is used to create a note.
 The observables are used to populate the “QRadar Advisor analysis results” data table.
 The insights are used to create a task.